rdelphin/koritek/content/directors/nesly-gelin.md

 weight = 6

 +++
 Nesly Gelin is the regional director of DINEPA of Artibonite and the Central Plateau.
-He is an engineer focus in sanitation and portable water.
+He is a civil engineer focus in sanitation and portable water.
 Nesly is a proud supporter for technology in school in Rural Area, his advice and his support play a good role in our decision making.